GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 ### State

-The last major React concept to touch on is **state.** Generally, state refers to the current value(s) of an object at a given point in time.
-In React, state is typically thought of as _mutable_ data related to a component's lifecycle (i.e. from when it's initialized and rendered to de-rendered and destroyed).
-Component **props**, on the other hand, are generally _immutable_ from the component's perspective -- they're received and perhaps duplicated and used for internal logic, but the original props are not changed within the component.
-Component state, on the other hand, can be changed and that change should be "remembered" by the component throughout its lifecycle.
+The last major React concept to touch on is **state.** Generally, state refers to the current value of an object at a given point in time.
+In React, the state is typically thought of as _mutable_ data related to a component's lifecycle (i.e. from when it's initialized and rendered to de-rendered and destroyed).
+Component **props**, on the other hand, are generally _immutable_ from the component's perspective -- they're received and maybe even duplicated and used for internal logic, but the _original_ props are not changed within the component. **Component state,** on the other hand, can be changed and that change should be "remembered" by the component throughout its lifecycle.

-For class components state was usually handled through the `this.state` object, but for function components no such object exists (since it's just a function, after all).
+For class components, state is usually accessed through the `this.state` object, but for function components, no such object exists (since it's just a function, after all).
 This is where the introduction of **hooks** comes in; specifically the [useState](https://reactjs.org/docs/hooks-state.html) hook.
-The `useState` function hook allows a function component to both retrieve the current state and update that state for the future.
+The `useState` function hook allows a function component to both retrieve the current state and update that state in the future.

 For example, here we'll add a bit of state to handle the section `id` of our `MySection` function component.